Portland DART School Site Information

 11035 NE Sandy Blvd

-- Breakthrough is a day treatment program for youth with a focus on alcohol and drug recovery.
+- Breakthrough is a day treatment program for youth.
 Youth receive individual, family and group counseling to work through addiction and behavior issues.
 The program is designed to help youth successfully return to their families and/or communities.
-The program is comprehensive and intense, lasting from six to nine months.
+The program is comprehensive, lasting from six to nine months.

 - Youth live with therapeutic proctor parents who are recruited and trained to work specifically with Breakthrough youth and who function as members of the treatment team.